-In closing, the contemporary excesses and misapplication of hydronic distribution are troubling to this author.
+In closing, the contemporary excesses and misapplication of hydronic distribution are very troubling to this author.
 If tradesmen are promoting their prolific system distribution piping efforts as efficiency measures they are most sorely misdirected and possibly even deceitful.
-Witnessing customers proudly showcasing excessively installed systems or trade supplier contests for the “prettiest system” installation pics are also particularly disconcerting.
+Witnessing customers proudly showcasing excessively installed systems or trade supplier contests for the “prettiest system” installation pictures are particularly disconcerting.
 Trade practices and hence consumer perceptions need challenging.
 Are we selling parts and labor ….. or performance?

 Perhaps it is time for our engineered “appliance” approach to rein in “The Plumber’s Playground©”.
 (KISS = Keep It Simple, Stupid?)

-Updated 12/11/2021 P.D.M., Sr.
+Updated 05/30/23 P.D.M., Sr.